-People in the ME/CFS community have different, special needs in the ways they communicate.
-We seek to meet these varied needs by catering for people who are housebound or geographically isolated; those who are able to meet face to face; people who prefer to read hard copy; and those who are online.
+People in the ME/CFS community have different needs in the ways they communicate.
+We seek to meet these varied needs by catering for people who are housebound or geographically isolated; those who are able to meet face to face; people who can only read hard copy; and those who are online.

 While most of our services are available to the public, only members receive our magazine, newsletters and access to Member Resources.
-Seminars and special events are open to all, with a small $5 fee for non-members.
+Online seminars and special events are only open to members.

 Annual membership is only $5.